januszgrze/bitcoinrollups/blogs/rollups-basically/sequencers-basically.md

 This is why most teams developing rollups would agree (at least publicly) that you need to decentralize the sequencer role.

 Now, how do you decentralize the sequencer?
-What is suffiently decentralized?
+What is sufficently decentralized?
 Rollup users expect better performance and lower fees than the L1, but want similar trust assumptions to using the L1.

 [we want it all meme]

 So this balance of decentralization and performance is a delicate one.

 That's why a lot of people discussing sequencer decentralization opt for a consensus protocol versus a selected list of small nodes for sequencing.
-In a world where there are 5 sequencer nodes, and they are allow listed by the rollup operator, these node providers could censor transactons based on the request of the company determining the allow list.
+In a world where there are 5 sequencer nodes, and they are allow-listed by the rollup operator, these node providers could censor transactions based on the request of the company determining the allow list.
 Don't censor?
 You're booted.

 By offloading the sequencer role to a permissionless consensus protocol, you could have an environment where anyone with the capacity to spin up a node can produce rollup blocks.
 In this situation, even if the majority of nodes are censoring transactions, you could have a subset of block builders creating blocks with censored transactions.

 #### Design

 There are a few teams currently designing decentralized sequencers.
 They're leveraging separate consensus protocols that make certain design tradeoffs from the L1.
-In the context of Bitcoin, the L1 is very decentralized, but currently has slow blocktimes and only offers probablistic finality.
+In the context of Bitcoin, the L1 is very decentralized, but currently has slow blocktimes and only offers probabilistic finality.

-This means that when designing a sequencer, you can make [tradeoffs](https://twitter.com/EspressoSys/status/1724525476423590390) that can provide users a better UX while still maintaining sufficient levels of decentralization.
+This means that when designing a sequencer, you can make [tradeoffs](https://twitter.com/EspressoSys/status/1724525476423590390) that can provide users with a better UX while still maintaining sufficient levels of decentralization.
 For example, you could design a consensus protocols that optimize for higher throughput and faster blocktimes, and maybe make tradeoffs regarding decentralization.
 In this situation, you can still leverage the Bitcoin as a fall back network in the event the sequencer isn't performing as designed.

 For example, [Espresso Systems](https://www.espressosys.com/) is designing a sequencer protocol that uses [HotShot consensus](https://hackmd.io/@EspressoSystems/HotShot-and-Tiramisu), which is a protocol designed to produce blocks extremely fast since it has no block time, and can scale up to thousands of nodes.